systemd/mkosi/mkosi/resources/mkosi.md

   to the name (`mkosi.build.chroot` instead of `mkosi.build`, etc.).

-* For all of the supported package managers except portage (`dnf`, `apt`, `pacman`, `zypper`), scripts of the same name are put into `$PATH` that make sure these commands operate on the image's root directory with the configuration supplied by the user instead of on the host system.
-This means that from a script, you can do e.g.
-  `dnf install vim` to install vim into the image.
+* For all of the supported package managers except portage (`dnf`, `rpm`, `apt`, `pacman`, `zypper`), scripts of the same name are put into `$PATH` that make sure these commands operate on the image's root directory with the configuration supplied by the user instead of on the host system.
+This means that from a script, you can do e.g. `dnf install vim` to install vim into the image.

 * `mkosi-as-caller`: This script uses `setpriv` to switch from the user `root` in the user namespace used for various build steps